-Pieris japonica is a fantastic evergreen spring shrub that puts on a spectacular display of white or pink, bell-shaped flowers and colorful new growth, ranging from pale pink to dark burgundy.
+Pieris japonica is a fantastic evergreen spring shrub that puts on a spectacular display of white or pink, bell-shaped flowers, and colorful new growth, ranging from pale pink to dark burgundy.
 It is a member of the Heath family and is originally from the forested mountain regions of China, Japan, and Taiwan.
 It is often called Lily of the Valley Bush, Japanese Pieris, or Japanese Andromeda.
-It is a shrub or small tree which in the wild can reach up to 33 feet (10 m), but the cultivated varieties available from garden centers are more likely to be small and compact or reach a height of up to 13 feet (4 m).
-They are relatively slow-growing, so they will probably take up to 20 years to reach their maximum height even if you buy one of the larger varieties.
-They are toxic to people and animals, so make sure they are planted in a position where farm stock cannot reach them.
-They go well with other ericaceous woodland plants such as Rhododendrons, azaleas, and Camellias, as they all enjoy the same conditions.
+It is a shrub or small tree which, in the wild, can reach up to 33 feet (10 m), but the cultivated varieties available from garden centers are more likely to be small and compact or reach a height of up to 13 feet (4 m).
+They are relatively slow-growing, so they will probably take up to 20 years to reach their maximum height, even if you buy one of the larger varieties.
+They are toxic to people and animals, so ensure they are planted in a position where farm stock cannot reach them.
+They go well with other ericaceous woodland plants, such as Rhododendrons, azaleas, and Camellias, as they all enjoy the same conditions.

 As they are originally from a forested habitat, they do best in dappled shade.
-Intense sun in early spring can burn the tender new growth.
+The intense sun in early spring can burn the tender new growth.
 They will not do too well in full shade as they won't produce as many flowers, and the color of the new growth won't be as intense.
 They need well-drained but moisture-retentive humus-rich acid soil.
 If you have alkaline soil, you will have to grow it in a pot.
-You can add ericaceous compost and feed and mulch with pine needles, but it will only be temporary, and an alkaline soil will always be an alkaline soil.
+You can add ericaceous compost and feed and mulch with pine needles, but it will only be temporary, and alkaline soil will always be alkaline.
 They are hardy shrubs, but they may need some protection from late frosts, which will burn the new growth and flowers.
 The frost probably won't kill the plant, but it will mar the spring display, which is usually the main reason it is grown.